 For another smuggler experience, we loved visiting Smugglers Adventure at Hastings.
 There’s a funicular railway in the centre of the town to take visitors to the top of West Hill where you follow signs across the park to the unlikely looking entrance in the hillside.
 Tunnels take you deep into the hill through an extensive cave system which was once used for storing tobacco, tea, gin and other contraband.
 It’s a fascinating insight into what was once a thriving industry exploited by all members of society.
 At Smugglers Adventure, you’ll find life-size waxwork figures and gory tales of life in 18th century Hastings.

 After an hour or so in the dark, it was rewarding to race down the many steps back into Hastings and enjoy fish and chips at one of the fishy eateries.
 After lunch, we visited the Fishermen’s Museum where the children clambered onto the deck of the Enterprise, a 100 year old fishing vessel.
 Next time, I’d like to have a wander through the Jerwood Gallery but with such good weather we spent the rest of the day outside on the promenade where there’s an excellent playground as well as a trampoline park and various other attractions which made a bit of a dent in our wallets.

-Despite our two visits, I feel like we have a lot more exploring to do in East Sussex.
+Despite our two visits, I feel like there are plenty of other things to do in East Sussex with kids which we’ve yet to try.
 We didn’t have a chance to explore the 1066 Battlefield near Hastings where William the Conqueror defeated the English army or Battle Abbey, built on the site where King Harold died.
-There’s also quite a few other vineyards to explore…

 If you’re driving in the UK, check out my post about the best family-friendly places to stop just off the motorway, including picnic spots, country parks and castles.